I hate to admit this, but yes, I did buy a ticket. In fact, I bought 5 of them. I got sucked in, dreaming that the money could potentially be mine.

-The silly thing is, I rarely play unless the jackpot starts to become huge.
-I don’t have a particular number that I start playing at, but I will usually buy a ticket if I notice that the jackpot is over $150 million.
-So, why does $550 million prompt me to waste my hard-earned money when the introductory $20 million jackpot does not?
-My odds are of winning are exactly the same.
-For some reason, I’m willing to spend $10 to win $550 million, but I’m not willing to spend that same $10 for a measly $20 million.
-Why is that?
-I got me to start thinking about what somebody could even do with all of that money.
-How much money is really enough, anyway?
+The silly thing is, I rarely play unless the jackpot becomes ridonkulous.
+There’s not a particular number I where I start playing, but the lottery catches my attention when I notice it’s over $150 million.
+Why does a $550 million jackpot prompt me to waste my money when the lowly $20 million jackpot does not?
+Good question since my odds of winning are exactly the same.
+Yet, I’m willing to spend $10 to win $550 million when I won’t even waste $2 for a measly $20 million.
+Seriously, how much money is enough?

-It is my belief that time is the most valuable commodity that we have, so why is it that we are so willing to trade it away for other things like money?
-In his book Rich Dad, Poor Dad, Robert Kiyosaki examines this question in great detail.
+In his book Rich Dad, Poor Dad, Robert Kiyosaki examines this concept in great detail.
 Kiyosaki contends that our bosses pay us for our time in order to make money for themselves.
 However, most employees do not realize how valuable their time is.
-The value money more than time.
+They value money more than time.
 Therefore, they give it away without much thought in order to make money for themselves.

 The Parable of the Mexican Fisherman and the Business Man

 Many of you may already know the parable of the Mexican fisherman and the Harvard MBA.
 For those of you who don’t, here it is:

 An American businessman was standing at the pier of a small coastal Mexican village when a small boat with just one fisherman docked.
 Inside the small boat were several large yellowfin tuna.
 The American complimented the Mexican on the quality of his fish.

 “How long it took you to catch them?”
 The American asked.

 “Why don’t you stay out longer and catch more fish?”
 The American then asked.

 “I have enough to support my family’s immediate needs.”
 The Mexican said.